International Bird Rescue’s Bird Banding Programs

 Federal banding program

 Just prior to being released, every rehabilitated bird (except those with precluding medical issues, such as a recently healed leg fracture) receives a steel leg band marked with a federal ID number issued by the USGS Bird Banding Lab (BBL).
 The BBL maintains a database of all federally banded birds in the US.
 We are proud to participate in this program and pleased to have received numerous sighting reports over the years.
-For more information on the BBL and to report sightings not relevant to this page, please visit the USGS BBL website
+For more information on the BBL and to report sightings not relevant to this page, please visit this reporting page at The Patuxent Research Refuge Bird Banding Laboratory

 Blue-Banded Brown Pelican Program